canada-ca/digital-playbook-guide-numerique/views-vues/automated-decision-automatise/en/automated-decision.md

 <!-- markdownlint-disable MD034 -->
 - {: data-dpgn-data-include='&#123; "guideline": "8.3", "section": "checklist" &#125;' {: data-content-source-title="Section 6.3.8, {{ site.AutomatedDecisionSystems.Directive[ page.lang ] }}"} Consult with the institution’s legal services unit, to ensure that the use of the Automated Decision System System is compliant with applicable legal requirements.
 - {: data-dpgn-data-include='&#123; "guideline": "9.4", "section": "checklist" &#125;' data-content-source-title="Section 6.3.7, {{ site.AutomatedDecisionSystems.Directive[ page.lang ] }}"} Conduct risk assessments throughout the development of the system and ensure appropriate safeguards to be applied, as per the [Policy on Government Security](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=16578).
-{: data-content-source-uri="{{ site.AutomatedDecisionSystems.DirectiveURL[ page.lang ] }}" .dpgn-automated-decision-analysis-approach .dpgn-automated-decision}
+{: data-content-source-uri="{{ site.AutomatedDecisionSystems.DirectiveURL[ page.lang ] }}" .lst-spcd .dpgn-automated-decision-analysis-approach .dpgn-automated-decision}
 <!-- markdownlint-enable MD034 -->
 <!-- markdownlint-enable MD032 -->